szx868/Project3/README.md

-As it is a group work and each member living in different time zone, we have established a great way of communication, code sharing, and documentation to enable us to be succesful and efficient while working virtually together.
+As it is a group work and each member living in different time zone, we have established a great way of communication, code sharing, and documentation to enable us to be successful and efficient while working virtually together.
 The tools used and data source explored are described below:

 ## Tools: